GeekTrainer/learn-django/Module2/Module2_Unit4.md

 python manage.py makemigrations dog_shelters
 ```

-After running the command then you should see something similar to below stating it has stored both models as a migration.
+After running the command you should see something similar to below stating it has stored both models as a migration.

 ![Database Migration](../Module2/Module2_Images/Module2_ModelMigration.PNG)